Payments Developer Guide

 Contact your acquirer to confirm the specific capabilities they support.

-card account holds enough funds to pay for a purchase.
+An authorization confirms that a payment card account holds enough funds to pay for a purchase.
 Authorizations can be made online or offline.

-Online Authorizations
+Online Authorization

 Online authorizations provide immediate confirmation of funds availability.
 The customer's financial institution also reduces the amount of credit available in the customer's account, setting aside the authorized funds for the merchant to capture at a later time.
 Authorizations for most payment cards are processed online.
 Typically, it is safe to start fulfilling the order when you receive an authorization confirmation.